Todd Bradley, PhD

 Mary E. Moffatt, MD

-Director, Clinical Microbiology & Virology Laboratories; Director, Research, Laboratory Medicine; Professor of Pathology, University of Missouri-Kansas City School of Medicine; Clinical Professor of Pathology, University of Kansas School of MedicineFull Biography
+William R. Brown, Missouri Endowed Chair; Director, Clinical Microbiology & Virology Laboratories; Director, Emgerging Infections, Children's Mercy Research Institute; Professor of Pathology, University of Missouri-Kansas City School of Medicine; Clinical Professor of Pathology, University of Kansas School of MedicineFull Biography

 Dithi Banerjee, PhD, MSc

 Research Assistant Professor of Pathology, University of Missouri-Kansas City School of MedicineFull Biography

 While children are not classified as a major risk group for coronavirus disease (COVID-19), spikes in case numbers, coupled with evidence suggesting asymptomatic, contagious children carry higher levels of the virus than adults, has parents and caregivers seeking guidance.

 The COVID-19 Diagnostics and Investigations Empowering the Family (CODIEFY) study at Children’s Mercy Kansas City is working to provide clarity, said Rangaraj Selvarangan, PhD, Pathology and Laboratory Medicine.

 The multi-disciplinary CODIEFY team – led by Dr. Selvarangan and co-investigators Elin Grundberg, PhD; and Todd Bradley, PhD, Genomic Medicine Center – is using COVID-19 testing and single-cell genomic sequencing technology (which can show the differences and evolutionary relationships of various cells) and other tools to create evidence-based COVID-19 education that answers questions such as:

 - How does COVID-19 spread among family members?

 - How do contamination dynamics differ depending on whether an adult or child is the first one infected?